-The work of training a protection dog is a unique one that utilizes the ancient bond between mankind and canine developed over centuries.
-The specific work that we do is unlike mainstream training and encompasses many different aspects, including obedience, agility, article search, man-scent tracking, and bite work/protection.
+The work of protection dog is a unique one that utilizes the ancient bond between mankind and canine developed over centuries.
+The specific Protection Dog Training that we do is unlike mainstream training and encompasses many different aspects, including obedience, agility, article search, man-scent tracking, and bite work/protection.
 This is what we here at CCPD call “functional protection dog training.”

 Without the bribery of food, balls or tugs for rewarding the dog, we are able to motivate the dogs to work for the handler instead of a reward.
 This is done through effective communication.
 Instead, we reward the dog with “verbal cookies”, such as “good sit” when they fulfill a “sit” command.
 However, communication with the dog goes beyond just positive reinforcement – it also includes interaction with the dog.
 Maintaining a calm and assertive disposition, how the lead is being held, the tonality of the handler and overall body language are all things that are taken into consideration when communicating effectively with your protection dog – especially while training.